joeypiccola/k8s_home/readme.md

 └── talosconfig
 ```

+#### Talos Config Node Patches

+Talos support patching node configs during config generation.
+This is done one of two ways, 1) in the `talosconfig.yaml` file via yaml patching or 2) via a patch file applied to the nodes after provisioning.

+##### VMware Tools

+VMware tools, more specifically [talos-vmtoolsd](https://github.com/mologie/talos-vmtoolsd), is configured via a yaml patch during talos node config generation.
+For this to work correctly we also must create the secret `talos-vmtoolsd-config` which we do later.
+This secret contains a full `talosconfig` file that we generate later with the appropriate roles so the containers running vm tools can run with the correct privileges.

 ## SOPS and age

 All secrets in this repo are encrypted with [SOPS](https://github.com/getsops/sops) leveraging [age](https://github.com/FiloSottile/age). `age-keygen -o myKey.txt` was used to generate the public key and age secret.
 SOPS is configured to use the age public key via the `.sops.yaml` in the root of this repo.
 Via the VSCode extension `signageos.signageos-vscode-sops` we can automatically encrypt/decrypt secrets in place.
 In order for this to work you must have `SOPS_AGE_KEY` set as an environment variable (this is a requirement of SOPS). `SOPS_AGE_KEY` is set by the git ignored `.envrc` file in the root of this repo.